citrovin/OpenSesame/README.md

 ```

 As we can see our model performs well on predicting, if an entire recording contains the correct keyword, by the correct user.
-Thereofre, it is not as important to look at the results of the classification of every sample.
+Therefore, it is not as important to look at the results of the classification of every sample.
+Here we can see that the model generalises well on before unseen data and achieves an accuracy of 94%.